Doctor of Public Health in the Field of Health Behavior

 The mission of the Department of Prevention and Community Health is to train professionals to provide leadership in the field of health behavior.
 The doctor of public health in the field of health behavior degree program is based on the ecological model of health and well-being and is aimed at understanding and having an impact on the health of populations and cultures, with special emphasis on underserved populations.
 Graduates are prepared to apply their research and analytic skills to a range of implementation, evaluation, and advocacy needs of various cultural and socioeconomic groups and communities.

-The following requirements must be fulfilled: 48 credits, including 30 credits in required courses, 7-10 credits in elective courses, and 8-10 credits in dissertation.
+The following requirements must be fulfilled: 48 credits, including 22 credits in required courses, 6 credits in field-specific courses, 7 to 10 credits in elective courses, 2 credits in professional leadership courses, 8 to 11 credits in dissertation preparation and dissertation, and successful completion of a comprehensive examination.

 |PUBH 8416||Study Design & Evaluation Methods|